alfnielsen/redux-saga-area/README.md

 **Short:** `Simplified strongly typed redux`

-When defining redux action and reducers with typescript, you often need a lot of typing for interfaces to ensure that you can use your action, action-creators and reducer with autocompletion ect.
+When defining redux actions and reducers with typescript, you often need a lot of typing for interfaces to ensure that you can use your actions, action-creators and reducers with autocompletion ect.

-redux-area tries to simplify creation of redux logic by hiding / calculating types, and there by hold the code more clean.
+redux-area tries to simplify creation of redux logic by hiding / calculating types, and thereby holding the code more clean.

 It uses the [immer](https://github.com/immerjs/immer) npm module for keeping the reducers as simple as possible.
-> _You can create normal reducers if you need them_
+> You can create normal reducers if you need them

 Source: [github/redux-area](https://github.com/alfnielsen/redux-area) | [npm/redux-area](https://www.npmjs.com/package/redux-area)